Graduate Music Audition Requirements

 Complete orchestral parts for the following works:

-- Ravel, Mother Goose Suite
+- Maurice Ravel: Mother Goose Suite

-- Ravel, Piano Concerto for the Left Hand
+- Ravel: Piano Concerto for the Left Hand

-- Brahms, Symphony No. 1
+- Johannes Brahms: Symphony No. 1

-- Shostakovich, Symphony No. 5
+- Dmitri Shostakovich: Symphony No. 5

 Multiple Woodwinds